 “Last December 13th, there appeared in the newspapers the juiciest, spiciest, raciest obituary that has ever been my pleasure to read,” joked Tom Lehrer in 1965 as an introduction to his satirical song Alma.

-Not just the inspiration behind several of Gustav Mahler’s symphonies, Alma Mahler-Werfel (née Schindler) was the ultimate groupie of the twentieth century's European artistic elite, serving as muse to visionary men in many creative fields.
+Not just the inspiration behind several of Gustav Mahler’s symphonies, Alma Mahler-Werfel (née Schindler) was the ultimate groupie of the 20th century’s European artistic elite, serving as muse to visionary men in many creative fields.
 When Mahler first met her, she was already a renowned beauty in Viennese intellectual circles, with the painter Klimt wrapped around her little finger and an affair underway with her composition teacher Alexander von Zemlinsky.
-In 1902 she married Mahler, 20 years her senior, at his behest abandoning her own early efforts as a composer of Lieder.
+In 1902 she married Mahler, 20 years her senior, at his behest abandoning her own early efforts as a composer of lieder.